--nservers number_of_servers (orbixd)

-This switch is applicable only to servers registered in shared activation mode.
+-nservers number_of_servers (orbixd) This switch is applicable only to servers registered in shared activation mode.
 It instructs the daemon to launch up to the specified number of servers.
-Each new client connection results in a new server being launched as long as the number of clients is less than the number specified in number_of_servers.
-When the number of clients equals the number of servers specified in number_of_servers, new clients are connected to running servers using a round robin algorithm.
+Each new client connection results in a new server being launched as long as the number of clients is less than the number specified in

 The default number of servers is 1.
-You can

-truncate the -nservers switch to -n.
+You can truncate the -nservers switch to -n.